larsmaurath/free-kick-dashboard/README.md

 ### See how well Messi performs from free kicks in a certain region

 Selecting a region in the top left plot shows where these free kicks ended up in the goal impact chart.
+The table in the bottom left is filtered for these attempts and the bottom right shows a quick summary of their outcome, including an assessment on whether Messi has outperformed expectations in this region.

 ![](data/location.gif)

 ### Find all free kicks that ended up in the top left corner

+Selecting a region in the top right plot restricts the analysis to all free kicks that were placed in this region of the goal.

 ![](data/goal_mouth.gif)

 ### Filter for all free kicks against a certain goalkeeper

-The table on the bottom left can be filter.
+The table on the bottom left can be filtered.
 Once rows are highlighted this flows thought to the other panels.

 ![](data/keeper.gif)

 ### Analyze the freeze frame for a single free kick

-If a single free kick is selected we show a freeze frame instead of a summary in the bottom right.
-It shows the position of all players when the ball was struck.
+If a single free kick is selected the app shows a freeze frame instead of a summary in the bottom right.
+It shows the position of all players for the moment the ball was struck.

 ![](data/freeze_frame.gif)